-Release Modification CSM release 1.1(1) This command was introduced.
-CSM-S release 1.1(1) This command was introduced.
+Release Modification CSM-S release 1.1(1) This command was introduced.
+CSM-S release 2.1(1) The priority keyword was introduced.

 Multiple load-balancing policies can be associated with a virtual server.
 URLs in incoming requests are parsed and matched against policies defined in the same order in which they are defined with this command.
 The policy name must match the name specified in a previous policy command.